Ludendorff Bridge: Post World War II history

 After the war, the railway crossing was not deemed important enough to justify rebuilding the bridge.
-Parts of the land used for the approaching railway lines are now used as an industrial estate on the western bank and a park on the eastern bank.
+Parts of the land used for the approaching railway spur lines are now used as an industrial estate on the western bank and a park on the eastern bank.

 Since 1980, the surviving towers on the western bank of the Rhine have housed a museum called "Peace Museum Bridge at Remagen" containing the bridge's history and 'themes of war and peace'.
 This museum was partly funded by selling rock from the two piers as paperweights, the two piers having been removed from the river in the summer of 1976 as they were an obstacle to navigation.

 In the middle of 2018, the two eastern towers of the bridge were announced to be for sale.
-Three bids were submitted, but due to the poor condition of the building and expected costs of approximately €1.4 million for its restoration, the sale was expected to be difficult.
+Three bids were submitted, but due to the poor condition of the building and expected costs of approximately 1.4€ million for its restoration, the sale was expected to be difficult.

 Plans were announced to rebuild a pedestrian and cycle bridge on the site of the original railway bridge in 2022.